 In all of North America, there's no hike like the Canol Trail.
-The continent's roughest, most rewarding backpacking adventures begins at the Yukon border and ends 355 kilometres later on the banks of the Mackenzie.
+The continent's roughest, most rewarding backpacking adventure begins at the Yukon border and ends 355 kilometres later on the banks of the Mackenzie.
 During the three weeks in between, you'll encounter an infinity of mountains, creatures with no fear of man, glacier-fed rivers, rich World War II history – and likely not a single human being.
 At times the experience will be tough, lonesome and possibly even scary.
-It will also be most epic thing you've ever done.
+It will also be the most epic thing you've ever done.
 Here's why to do it now.

 Question: Have you ever, in your whole life, been free?
 I mean, free of barriers?
 Of deadlines?
 Of expectations?
 Have you ever been free to just put one foot in front of the other and set out for the far horizon, for days and weeks, just to see what's there?
 That's the feeling of trekking the Canol – the feeling of shackles falling away, of the sky opening up, of time expanding.
 Of, for once, being free.